 Many believed that the painting played on the perception that many men in the Navy engaged in homosexual relationships in their quarters.

 This response is indicative of a culture which criminalized homosexuality at the time.
 Ironically, it is also a country that celebrates its ancient past, a past in which men openly engaged in, and celebrated, sex and relationships with other men.

-This was not the only time that Tsarouchis’ presumed sexuality and homoerotic paintings got him into trouble.
+This was not the only time that Tsarouchis’ presumed sexuality and homoerotic paintings got him in trouble.

 While he felt relative freedom in expressing his sexuality in his paintings, it is unclear how openly Tsarouchis discussed his sexuality during his life, as he feared exclusion, discrimination, and rejection by his family and community.

 Although one may believe that people in the art world would be more accepting of LGBT people, as many presume today, this was not always the case.

 It is believed that Tsarouchis lost out on career opportunities and was pushed out of certain circles because of the subject matter of his work and his sexuality.
 This is not surprising, as sex between people of the same gender was a criminal offense in Greece until 1951.

 Tsarouchis’ sexuality also colored people’s opinions of his work.